maratai/craftery/nonfiction/languages_linguistics.md

 # Inuktitut
 - Arthur Thibert. *Eskimo-English English-Eskimo Dictionary*, revised edition; the original edition was from 1954, hence the title/terminology.
 I'm also convinced the grammar summary is describing "nominative" and "accusative" cases in what appears to be an attempt to explain *ergative-absolutive* cases, but I'm not a specialist.

+# Japanese Sign Language
+- Karen Nakamura. *Deaf in Japan: Signing and the Politics of Identity*.

 # Korean (Hangeul)
 - Julie Damron and EunSun You. *Korean Stories for Language Learners: Traditional Folktales in Korean and English*.
 - Young-Key Kim-Renaud, ed. *The Korean Alphabet: Its History and Structure*.